-This was presented at Security Fest 2019.Speakers: Olle Segerdahl
+Presented at Security Fest 2019.Speakers: Olle Segerdahl

-Olle is a veteran of the IT-security industry, having worked with both “breaking” and “building” security solutions for over 20 years.
+Olle is a veteran of the IT security industry, having worked with both “breaking” and “building” security solutions for over 20 years.
 During that time, he has worked on securing classified systems, critical infrastructure and cryptographic products as well as building software whitelisting solutions used by industrial robots and medical equipment.